IOsetting/wm-sdk-w806/README.md

 ```
 In menuconfig, navigate to Download Configuration -> download port, input the USB port name you just got, e.g. `ttyUSB0`, then save and exit menuconfig

-Then download the hex to the development board
+Then download the hex to the development board by
 ```bash
 make flash
 ```